 They were a Victorian operatic duo

 Their quarter of a century long partnership began in 1871, when the pair were brought together by theatre manager Richard D’Oyly Carte.
-Gilbert and Sullivan are perhaps best known for their comic operas: The Mikado, H.M.S Pinafore, The Pirates of Penzance and Iolanthe.
+Gilbert and Sullivan are perhaps best known for their comic operas which include The Yeomen of the Guard, The Mikado, H.M.S Pinafore, The Pirates of Penzance and Iolanthe.

 London’s Savoy Theatre was built to stage their operas